DrCuis/Technical/Morphic/LayoutUsage.md

 - [C] Have a Width/Height proportional to the amount of otherwise unused/unoccupied layout space [proportionalW/H 0..1, fixedW/H nil (=> 0) or a number].

-Note that a LayoutMorph overrides method minimumExtent to calculate the combined minimum layout extents of its direct submorphs.
+Note that a LayoutMorph overrides the method minimumExtent to calculate the combined minimum layout extents of its direct submorphs.

 The basic job for a LayoutMorph is to lay out its submorphs along an axis and assign each a morphPosition and a morphExtent.